segni-tafesse/ethio_agri_smart/lib/data/rose.md

 5. Crown Gall (Agrobacterium tumefaciens): Crown gall is caused by a bacterial pathogen, but it often appears as a fungal-like disease on roses.
 Infected plants develop swollen, irregular growths or galls on the stems, roots, or crown.
 These galls disrupt the plant's vascular system and weaken its overall health.
 ## Bacteria
- Let me shed light on some common bacterial diseases that can afflict these cherished blooms:
+ some common bacterial diseases that can afflict these cherished blooms:

 1. Crown Gall (Agrobacterium tumefaciens): Crown gall is a bacterial disease that causes swollen, irregular growths or galls on the stems, roots, or crown of roses.
 These galls disrupt the plant's vascular system, leading to weakened growth and overall decline.